agency-quill/agency/documentation/responsive-grid.md

 Because the responsive grid changes its layout depending on viewport size, class names based on dimensions will only apply some of the time.
 Since the majority of our users are on laptops/desktops, we have based our naming convention on the dimensions of that viewport size.

+Grid units use left and right padding to create gutters.
+These gutters expand and contracts based on viewport size.
+This means that grid units are not flush with their parent grid.

-Grid units have left and right padding that expands and contracts with viewport size.
-They use the flex-box display type so that all units in a row will stretch to the height of the tallest grid unit.
+Grid units use the flex-box display type so that all units in a row will stretch to the height of the tallest grid unit.

 Below are the available grid unit classes.
-It is recommended that a row only use one type of grid unit (except for a couple of cases that are also listed below).
+It is recommended that a row only use one type of grid unit (except for a couple of cases).

 #### `grid__unit--100`
 This a a full-width unit.
 From mobile to desktop this unit fills 100% of the screen width.
 You can only have one `grid__unit--100` per row.
 Adoy. :)

 #### `grid__unit--66`
 This is a two-third-width unit.
-It needs to be used with a third-width (`grid__unit--33`) unit.
+It must be used with a third-width (`grid__unit--33`) unit.

 #### `grid__unit--50`
 This is a half-width unit.
 It can be used with either another half-width unit or two quarter-width (`grid__unit--25`) units.